kevin-conklin/MCAL/Labs/MICRO_LAB03.md

 __main

-		; Start writing your code here
+		; Start writing your main function here

-		; Stop writing your code here
+		; Stop writing your main function here

 STOP	B STOP

 DEC2BIN
+		; Write a function to

-		; Function to convert a decimal value
+		; convert a string in decimal
-		; to binary and store it in R0
+		; to a binary and store it in R0
+		; Start

+		; Stop
 		BX LR

 		END

 HEX2BIN
+		; Write a function to

-		; Function to convert a hex value
+		; convert a string in hex
-		; to binary and store it in R1
+		; to a binary and store it in R1
+		; Start

+		; Stop
 		BX LR

 		END